ad877/Facial-Recognition-using-open-cv-with-GUI/README.md

 4) Happy Recognizing.

-(Note*: Accuracy can be increased by capturing more faces.
-You can do that by making changed in 'datagather.py')
+(Note : Accuracy can be increased by capturing more faces.
+You can do that by making changes in 'datagather.py')
 -------------------------------------------------------------------------------------------------

 Sources/Credits: